Modeling Concurrent Multi-Agent Systems: The Complexity of Realizability

 The second model is introduced in the hardness proof, presented in Section 5.1.3 of ~\cite{BBMU15}.
-There, NP-hardness is shown for a system in which one agent decides every action choice -- the action choices of the other agents are simply irrelevant to the transition function.
+There, NP-hardness is shown for a system in which one agent decides every action -- although the other agents have their own goals and therefore add complexity to the system, they do not influence the transitions of the system.
 This means that the exponential blow-up incurred by considering the joint action space is completely avoided, making a polynomial-time reduction possible.
-But although it may seem intuitive that a hardness result for a system in which only one agent acts should naturally carry over to the intuitively harder problem of considering a system where multiple agents act concurrently, this is not the case from a complexity-theoretic standpoint.
-Allowing only one agent to act is a special restriction on the system that allows for a special, more succinct representation of the transition table, which does not hold in general.
-Therefore, from a complexity-theoretic viewpoint, these are two completely different problems.
-The gap between the general model for the upper bound and the restricted model for the lower bound is what we refer to as the \emph{model gap}.
+But although it seems natural that a hardness result for a system in which only one agent acts should naturally carry over to the intuitively harder problem of considering a system where multiple agents act concurrently, this is not the case from a complexity-theoretic standpoint.
+Allowing only one agent to act is a special restriction on the system that allows for a more succinct representation of the transition table.
+Therefore, from a complexity-theoretic viewpoint, these are two completely different problems, as the input is specified in two different ways.
+The gap between the general model for the upper bound and the restricted model for the lower bound is what we refer to as the \emph{model gap}, and we argue that this type of reasoning makes it unclear whether the NP-hard result of~\cite{BBMU15} holds for general concurrent systems or just ones that admit a succinct representation.
 This is why we took care to precisely specify the representation of our models, as this allows for more mathematically precise complexity results.